jharring9/wager-wire/README.md

 # Wager Wire

 ### To do
-- Update wager flow UI
+- Update betslip UI
 - Fix week 5 game dates in DB
-- replace all alerts with notifications
 - randomly generated IDs for user IDs
-- games lock at individual times
 - Logo/favicon
-- Leagues
+- Leagues -- replace Season standings with leagues below (each league has its own standings), user "PUBLIC" is now just league ID